ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v19.md

 ### Cross data center cluster support

-In order to enhance the scale out of your hosted VMware environment, you can now create a new cluster in a different IBM Bluemix Infrastructure (SoftLayer) pod, or a different IBM Cloud data center than the initial cluster deployed in the instance.
+In order to enhance the scale out of your hosted VMware environment, you can now create a new cluster in a different {{site.data.keyword.cloud_notm}} Infrastructure (SoftLayer) pod, or a different IBM Cloud data center than the initial cluster deployed in the instance.

 For more information, see [Adding and viewing clusters for vCenter Server instances](../vcenter/vc_addingviewingclusters.html).